🚆 11 High-Speed Facts about the Bullet Train

 There are actually 18 different types of Shinkansen!
 These can vary from the Nozomi, the Asama and the Toki, through to the Yamabiko, the Tsubame, Hayate, Tanigawa and Hiraki.
 These trains are split up into different classes, largely based on speed and availability.

 10. Like bullets from a gun – obviously!

 Bullet trains are so called because – as you might guess – they are super aerodynamic, and if you’ve ever seen one leave a tunnel, the comparison to a gun barrel is all too obvious.

-Do you have any interesting or fun facts about the Bullet Train that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Bullet Train?
+Share them in the comments below!

 This page was last modified on November 12, 2021.
 Suggest an edit